qcode-software/qcode-tcl/doc/registration.md

 Validation handlers are not set up to authenticate and will only be called if a request handler matching this request is also registered.

+For more information regarding validation see [Validating User Input].

 ### Record Modification

 When setting up a custom validation handler it is important to modify the record portion of the [JSON response] with the results of custom validation.
 If the record is not used appropriately then the client will not get the correct feedback.
 See the [JSON response API] for help.